eze-works/vintage/README.md

-# fcgiapp
+# vintage

-A library implementing the application side of the [FastCGI protocol](https://www.mit.edu/~yandros/doc/specs/fcgi-spec.html)
+Let's take it back to the 1990s.
+This library implements the server side of the [FastCGI protocol](https://www.mit.edu/~yandros/doc/specs/fcgi-spec.html).